10 Effective Ways to Discipline Kids against Swearing

 Younger children swearing is more likely a case of repeating words they may have heard adults saying.
 They are still in the stage of developing the skill of using the language to communicate which they tend to do by mimicking words they hear.
 It is highly unlikely that they use bad language to offend or hurt anyone.
 More often than not, they are simply developing verbal skills.

 Older kids may swear for many reasons.
 They may do it to appear cool or to be in sync with the current fads doing the rounds.
-In case it is something that they haven’t heard often, they may use it without knowing it is offensive.
+If it is something that they haven’t heard often, they may use it without knowing it is offensive.

 Sometimes kids use colourful language to get attention.
 Most parents take cognizance of their kid uttering swear words.
 They may get troubled or perhaps laugh but either way, the kid gains some attention.
 A kid may remember this and make use of the swear word whenever he is craving for some.
 Unfortunately, it tends to usually materialise at the most inconvenient times causing extreme embarrassment for the parents.